Institute-Eng-and-Comp-Mechanics-UStgt/ApHIN/README.md

 The method is exemplified by a parametric mass-spring-damper and a nonlinear pendulum example as well as the high-dimensional model of a disc brake with linear thermoelastic behavior.

+## Features
+This repository implements neural networks that identify linear port-Hamiltonian systems from (potentially high-dimensional) data[1].
+* Autoencoders (AEs) for dimensionality reduction
+* pH layer to identify system matrices that fullfill the definition of a linear pH system
+* pHIN: identify a (parametric) low-dimensional port-Hamiltonian system directly
+* ApHIN: identify a (parametric) low-dimensional latent port-Hamiltonian system based on coordinate representations found using an autoencoder
+* Examples for the identification of linear pH systems from data
+  * One-dimensional mass-spring-damper chain
+  * Pendulum
+  * discbrake model

 ## Installation

 You can either clone the repository and install the package locally or install it directly from PyPI.